Archie Golembeski

-Anthony Edward Golembeski (May 25, 1900 – March 9, 1976) was an American professional football player and coach in the National Football League for the Providence Steam Roller.
+Anthony Edward Golembeski (May 25, 1900 – March 9, 1976) was an American professional football player and coach in the National Football League (NFL) for the Providence Steam Roller.
 He also played at the college level and became an All-East football star while attending Holy Cross.
 In 1926–27 he coached the Providence College basketball program to its first officially recognized NCAA win in the school history.
 He served as the head football coach at Providence from 1925 to 1933, compiling a record of 27–34–12.